jepegit/cellpy/notes.md

         - done
     - cellreader: remove for-loops for cells in all methods (summary, xxx)
         - done
-    - cellreader: replace list with cell object for load and save cellpy-files
+    - cellreader: replace list with data object for load and save cellpy-files
         - done
-    - modify .cell property so that it sets and gets the cell object directly to self._cell -done
+    - modify .data property so that it sets and gets the data object directly to self._cell -done
-    - instruments: work on single cell instead of cells (list) - replace both in from_raw and the individual instrument loaders
+    - instruments: work on single data instead of cells (list) - replace both in from_raw and the individual instrument loaders
         - done

-Step 2: rename the .cell property to .data
+Step 2: rename the .data property to .data
 Step 3: rename the Cell object to Data

 Step 5: rewrite merging / appending